jfarmer/demo-javascript-tic-tac-toe/README.md

 1. Run `npm install` to install the required libraries
 1. Run `node ttt.js` to play!

+Here are the commands you can run, one at a time:

 ```console
 git clone https://github.com/jfarmer/demo-javascript-tic-tac-toe.git
 cd demo-javascript-tic-tac-toe